It’s not a Physics Problem.

 The nuclear industry has spent billions developing next-generation reactor designs.
 Yet projects continue to fail — not because of the technology, but because of how they are built.

 Better technology ≠ better delivery.
-The system to build plants is broken.
+Right now, the system to build plants is broken.

 Over Budget